What does an occupational therapist do?

 I am in my 50's.
 Am I too old to apply?
 Do I have less of a chance to be selected?

-The Department of Occupational Therapy of the University of Mississippi Medical Center adheres to the principle of equal educational and employment opportunity without regard to race, sex, color, religion, marital status, age, national origin, disability or veteran status.
+The Department of Occupational Therapy at UMMC adheres to the principle of equal educational and employment opportunity without regard to race, sex, color, religion, marital status, age, national origin, disability or veteran status.
 This policy extends to all programs and activities supported by the Medical Center.
-Under the provisions of Title IX of the Educational Amendments of 1972, the University of Mississippi at the Medical Center does not discriminate on the basis of age in its educational programs or activities with respect to admissions or employment.
+Under the provisions of Title IX of the Educational Amendments of 1972, UMMC does not discriminate on the basis of age in its educational programs or activities with respect to admissions or employment.

 I have a family.
 May one work while attending the OT program?

 The faculty of the Department of Occupational Therapy does not recommend that students work while going through the program.
 The average classroom time is approximately 30 contact hours a week with additional readings and papers required.

 When and where may I get an application?

 Applications are available online by July 1 of the year preceding enrollment.
 Application deadlines vary from program to program and are subject to change.
 All applicants pay a nonrefundable application fee of $25.